aydarsh/AWSDevOpsLabs/README.md

 JIRA Software, Bitbucket and Bamboo servers are not accessible via Internet, since they are located in a private subnet.
 To reach the infrastructure developers connect via OpenVPN.
 Database instance is also located in a private subnet.
 For the servers in the private subnet to reach Internet a NAT instance is deployed in a public subnet.

-OpenVPN instance is deployed in a public subnet.
+Firstly, OpenVPN instance is deployed in a public subnet.
 I used Bring Your Own License version of the OpenVPN server.
 It has a limit of two concurrently connected users.
 An Elastic IP is attached to the OpenVPN server, so its public IP address remains the same across reboots.
 A separate security group "OpenVPN Access Server SG" is created and attached to this server.
 This security group allows inbound connections via 1194/udp, 22/tcp, 943/tcp and 443/tcp.

-Next an RDS PostgreSQL instance is deployed in a private subnet.
+Next, an RDS PostgreSQL instance is deployed in a private subnet.
 Here at least two private subnets are required for a subnet group.
 So one more private subnet is created.
 This database instance has a separate security group "RDS PostgreSQL SG".
-It allows inbound connections vi 5432/tcp from the default security group.
+It allows inbound connections via 5432/tcp from the default security group.

+Then, one by one, three EC2 instances with JIRA, Bitbucket and Bamboo are deployed in a private subnet.
+These applications are linked with each other.
+Authentication on Bitbucket and Bamboo is configured to use JIRA.
+To configure email notification Mail Server credentials are needed.
+AWS has Simple Email Service (SES).
+New account is created and the applications are configured.